-Capital Markets and Borrowing & Debt Management Objectives for 2012-13
+Capital Markets and Borrowing & Debt Management Objectives for 2013-14

-The total long-term borrowing requirement for 2012-13 is forecast at \$34.9 billion due to the Province's deficit, debt maturities and capital investments.
+The total long-term borrowing requirement for 2013-14 is forecast at \$33.4 billion due to the Province's deficit, debt maturities and capital investments, \$3.2 billion lower than the amount borrowed in 2012-13.

 The OFA will continue to diversify the Province's domestic borrowing program using a combination of syndicated issues, bond auctions, floating-rate notes, medium-term notes and Ontario Savings Bonds.
-The Province plans to borrow at least 70 per cent in the Canadian-dollar market in 2012-13.
-This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008, and the European sovereign debt crisis.
+The Province plans to borrow at least 70 per cent in the Canadian-dollar market in 2013-14.
+This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008.
 For example, in 2009-10, more than 50 per cent of the Province's issuance was in international markets.